JozsefKiss90/spaceship/README.md

 ships and upgrade their parts.
 Ships can be used to discover locations and collect resources, which are necessary for building and upgrading.

+## Features
+ - After creating an account and logging in, the user can play the game
+ - Scout ships can be sent on missions to discover new planets
+ - Mining ships can be sent on missions to planets, which yield resources, but drain the planets
+ - Ships can be upgraded, their stats effect the results of the missions they are sent on
+ - New ships can be built, which allows for more missions to be run at the same time
+ - The station can be upgraded, increasing the resources and ships it can store
+ - Admins can edit the cost and effect of upgrades

 ## Stack
 - Frontend: JavaScript React
 - Backend: Java SpringBoot + Spring Security + JPA